ABS Overseas Migration methodology, 2024-25

 Migration Program outcomes from 2004-05 to 2024-25, plus 2024-25 citizenship conferrals.

-Skill-stream outcome of 132,148 places and occupation-unit tables for Skill-stream primary applicants.
+Skill-stream outcome of 132,148 places, occupation-unit tables for Skill-stream primary applicants, and the 2024-25 onshore/offshore location split at time of application.

 Pivot data for 2015-16 to 2024-25.
 The occupation and building-trades charts use 2024-25 Skill-stream primary applicants.